-- 1. Aims of the course The aim of the course is to provide skill in management of active patients transferred for further treatment. - Attainment targets (Learning outcome) After complete this course the participant will competent to -provide orthodontic treatment for patients referred from other clinics -evaluate treatment alteration from orthodontic records - 3.
+- 1. Aims of the course The aim of the course is to provide skill in management of active patients transferred for further treatment. - Attainment targets (Learning outcome) After completing this course, the participant will be competent to -provide orthodontic treatment for patients referred from other clinics -evaluate treatment alteration from orthodontic records - 3.
 Course description and timetable

 Clinical training for competent to monitor tooth movement with specific biomechanics, manage transferred cases with active treatment and detect treatment changes by analysis of tracings obtained at the critical stages of treatment.
+Clinical orthodontic practice on patients with craniofacial deficiencies, patients with cleft lips and/or cleft palate.
+Orthodontic treatments with different types of orthodontic appliances; fixed orthodontic appliances, removable orthodontic appliances, and clear aligners.